How Effective are Large Language Models in Generating Software Specifications?: Introduction

 \subsection{Contributions}

-This paper makes the following key contributions: \begin{enumerate} \item We conduct the \textit{first} empirical study comparing the effectiveness of LLMs and traditional methods in generating software specifications from comments or documents and find that LLMs with FSL achieve results that are comparable to (2.2\% lower) or better than (5.6\% higher) the traditional methods with only 10 -- 60 randomly selected examples (Section~\ref{sec:rq1}).
+This paper makes the following key contributions: \begin{enumerate} \item We conduct the \textit{first} empirical study comparing the effectiveness of LLMs and traditional methods in generating software specifications from comments or documents and find that LLMs with FSL achieve results that are comparable to (2.1\% lower) or better than (0.8 -- 4.3\% higher) the traditional methods with only 10 -- 60 randomly selected examples (Section~\ref{sec:rq1}).

-\item We evaluate the impact of different prompt construction strategies on the FSL performance and find that the advanced strategy can further enlarge the performance gap between LLMs and traditional methods (to 5.1 -- 10.0\%) (Section~\ref{sec:rq2}).
+\item We evaluate the impact of different prompt construction strategies on the FSL performance and find that the advanced strategy can further enlarge the performance gap between the LLM approach and traditional methods (to 1.9 -- 10.5\%) (Section~\ref{sec:rq2}).

-\item We deliver a comprehensive failure diagnosis and identify \textit{unique} strengths and weaknesses for both traditional methods and LLMs, facilitating future research directions (Section~\ref{sec:rq3}).
+\item We present a comprehensive failure diagnosis, highlighting \textit{unique} strengths and weaknesses of both traditional methods and LLMs, guiding future research (Section~\ref{sec:rq3}).